oriel-hub/api/docs/searching.rst

    :query q: The text to search for.
 Note the search is not case-sensitive.
    :query country: The name of a country to search for.
+   :query keyword: The name of a keyword to search for.
+   :query region: The name of a region to search for.
+   :query sector: The name of a sector to search for.
+   :query subject: The name of a subject to search for.
+   :query source: The name of a source to search for - currently 'eldis' or 'bridge'
    :query theme: The name of a theme to search for.
    :query extra_fields: Extra fields to include in the response (*not implemeted yet*)